nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * Set priority for tasks.
 * Star To-dos: Moves starred tasks to the top of the list automatically.
 * Quick add notification.
-* Different personalizable folders(Family, Private, School, Work, etc).
+* Different personalizable folders.
+(Family, Private, School, Work, etc)
 * Connects to Facebook and Google account.
 * Duplication of the list.
 * Completed to-do list hidden unless selected.<br>